Farmers/farm managers manage and work on farms. Farmers own or lease the land, while farm managers operate farms for farm owners.

 Pay for farmers/farm managers varies depending on experience, level of responsibility, farm type, and the earnings of the farm.

-According to the 2018 Federated Farmers/Rabobank survey, sheep and beef farm managers earn an average of $65,000 a year.
+- According to the 2022 Federated Farmers–Rabobank Farm Remuneration Report, sheep and beef farm managers earn an average of $78,000 a year.

 Farm and stock managers may get other benefits such as: